 I worked as a waiter for eleven years.

-Usually they also say “thank you”, even if they were actually doing you a favor.
+Usually, they also say “thank you”, even if they were actually doing you a favour.

 The impulse every now and then, I remember, was to hug them.